davidorme/silwood_masters/README_marking_reports.md

 1. Assignments are created and entered into a database, either through a friendly one at a time web form or by bulk upload from a CSV file, similar to the previous starting point.
 These are now fixed, so a marker can be sent a link to a form which has locked student information, and can only use the form to provide a single report.

     This also means that it is easy to have a single unified page that shows the complete set of expected marking assignments and to show their current status.
 This allows coordinators to monitor marking progress and easily chase down late reports etc. This page is currently only visible to logged in course administrators and also provides simple actions to: **distribute marking** to markers, **release reports** to students, **download PDFs** and **download grades** in an Excel file.
-This is only accessible to registered users.
+This is only accessible to registered users in the admin group.

 2. Form styles and data are defined using JSON files (see below).
 The file will contain the layout, instructions and questions for a form and define a set of variables, associated with web form inputs, that are the form data.
 The JSON allows both web forms and report PDFs to be generated on the fly, and the data entered by markers is stored in the single assignements table as a JSON object.
 A simple pairing of course presentation and marker role pairs a particular assignment to a particular form JSON.
 This allows new forms to be cleanly added.